MaeZhao/Agiltron-Switch-Evaluation-Toolkit/README.md

 ## COMMON ERRORS/VS 2017 GLITCHES
 - ``` Partial declarations of 'WindowUIComponents' must not specify different base classes ```
   - If all xaml and cs files are declared correctly (ex: using WindowUIComponents instead of Window), close VS and delete _bin_ and _obj_ files in project folder.
 Clean and rebuild.
+  - Visual Studio 2017 has trouble accessing Resource dictionaries in folders (i.e. Resources folder)
 ## COMMON DOCUMENTATION SYNTAX
 - "switchGrid" is referenced also as "switch table".
 Both refer to the on/off switch table displayed in OpticalControlSequence window.